0xmuka/Web-Application-Penetration-Testing-all-in-one/README.md

 # 🛡️ Web Application Penetration Testing - All in One
 ![image](https://github.com/user-attachments/assets/8d83133e-974d-418a-8acb-1340c2f3d55d)

-Welcome to **Web Application Penetration Testing - All in One**, This repository connects all the foundational skills and specialized resources you need to become a **Web App Pentester**.

----

 ## 📦 What's Included?

-This repo links to a complete learning path, starting from basic system usage all the way to identifying and exploiting vulnerabilities in web applications.
+This is not a roadmap, and it's not meant to be followed step by step.
+It's a collection of notes and things I learned along the way—from basic system usage to discovering and exploiting web application vulnerabilities.

 ---